 It was established in November 1723 by Étienne de Veniard, Sieur de Bourgmont, and 40 French soldiers on the Missouri River, near the mouth of the Grand River, but its exact location is unknown.
 The fort was to be the Missouri River headquarters of the newly created Louisiana (New France) territory and was named for the Duke of Orléans.
 When complete, the post included a chapel, the first Catholic church in the Missouri Valley.

-De Bourgmond, a friend to many Indian tribes and author of the first navigation report on the Missouri River in 1714, was chosen to build the fort by a French trading concern, The Company of the Indies.
-The fort was to serve as a check to any advance by the Spanish from the southwest and as a base for New Mexican and Indian trade.
-Bourgmond was later made Commandant on the Missouri River and was in charge of making peace with the Comanche Indians.
-In 1724, De Bourgmond traveled to Kansas via the Kansas River to the southwest, where he fulfilled his commission to make peace with the Comanche tribe, as well as the Osage, Iowa, Pawnee, Oto, and Makah tribes.
+De Bourgmont, a friend to many Indian tribes and author of the first navigation report on the Missouri River in 1714, was chosen to build the fort by a French trading concern, The Company of the Indies.
+The fort served as a check to any advance by the Spanish from the southwest and as a base for New Mexican and Indian trade.
+Bourgmont was later made Commandant on the Missouri River.
+In 1724, De Bourgmont traveled to Kansas via the Kansas River to the southwest, where he fulfilled his commission to make peace with the Comanche, Osage, Iowa, Pawnee, Oto, and Makah tribes.

-The exact location of the fort is unknown; however, a marker is located on US Highway 24 in the Wiese Roadside Park about one mile northeast of De Witt, Missouri.
+The fort’s exact location is unknown; however, a marker is located on US Highway 24 in the Wiese Roadside Park about one mile northeast of De Witt, Missouri.